JRN275: News Reporting

-To stay up to date, start by following these outlets, which specialize in investigative reporting, on Twitter: Center for Public Integrity, Frontline, Investigative Reporters and Editors, Mother Jones, ProPublica, Reveal (Center for Investigative Reporting).
+To stay up to date, start by following these outlets, which specialize in investigative reporting, on Twitter: Center for Public Integrity, Frontline, Investigative Reporters and Editors, ProPublica and Reveal (Center for Investigative Reporting).
 Please share if you find others that pique your interest, as well.

 Also, these web sites and handles can be great resources for you: